-During my Master of Science thesis at CICESE Research Centre, under the supervision of Dr. J. Antonio Garcia Macias, I did research about the interaction with smart objects in environments augmented with technology.
+During my Master of Science studies at CICESE Research Centre, I worked with Dr. J. Antonio Garcia Macias, who was my advisor in the UbiComp Lab.
+I did research about the interaction with smart objects in environments augmented with technology.

 For my project we considered that a place with embedded technology and digital services becomes an augmented physical space with a variety of data transmissions, internet services and multi-modal information.
 For instance, we can augment consumer products such as home appliances, food or medicine packages, with sensors and actuators with a Web-enabled interface to access their data.